SoftwareHeritage/swh-docs/docs/glossary.rst

      An instance of the |swh| data store.

-   archiver

-     A component dedicated at replicating an :term:`archive` and ensure there are enough copies of each element to ensure resiliency.

    ark

      `Archival Resource Key`_ (ARK) is a Uniform Resource Locator (URL) that is